Navayana: Reception

-Empirical evidence outside of India, such as in the Theravada Buddhist monasteries of the Sinhalese society, suggests that class ideas have been prevalent among the sangha monks, and between the Buddhist monks and the laity.
-In all canonical Buddhist texts, the khattiyas (warrior class) are always mentioned first and never other classes such as brahmans, vessas, suddas.
+Empirical evidence outside India, such as in the Theravāda Buddhist monasteries of the Sinhalese society, suggests that class ideas have been prevalent among the sangha monks, and between the Buddhist monks and the laity.
+In all canonical Buddhist texts, the khattiyas (warrior class) are always mentioned first and never other classes such as brahmans, vessas, or suddas.

+However, Ambedkar's idea of a casteless society as part of Buddhism is well-supported by the relatively late dating of Buddhist sutras about caste and the lack of mention of the caste-class terms khattiyas, vessas, or sudras in Ashokan era government edicts and documents, all of which heavily precede the later establishment of caste-class ideas in Sinhalese and Indian Buddhist societies.

-The novel interpretations and the dismissal of mainstream doctrines of Buddhism by Ambedkar as he formulated Navayana has led some to suggest that Navayana may more properly be called Ambedkarism.
-However, Ambedkar did not consider himself as the originator of a new Buddhism, but stated that he was merely reviving what was original Buddhism after centuries of "misguided interpretation" by wrong headed Buddhist monks.
-Others, states Skaria, consider Ambedkar attempting a synthesis of the ideas of modern Karl Marx into the structure of ideas by the ancient Buddha, as Ambedkar worked on essays on both in the final years of his life.
+Ambedkar's novel interpretations and radical reinterpretation of mainstream doctrines of Buddhism, as he formulated Navayāna, have led some external groups to suggest that Navayāna may more properly be called "Ambedkarism".
+However, Ambedkar did not consider himself as the originator of a new Buddhism, but stated that he was merely reviving what was original Buddhism after centuries of "misguided interpretation" by wrong-headed Buddhist monks.
+Skaria states that others consider Ambedkar to have attempted a synthesis of the ideas of modern Karl Marx into the structure of ideas by the ancient Buddha, as Ambedkar worked on essays on both in the final years of his life.

-According to Janet Contursi, Ambedkar re-interprets Buddhist religion and with Navayana "speaks through Gautama and politicizes the Buddha philosophy as he theologizes his own political views".
+According to Janet Contursi, Ambedkar re-interprets the Buddhist religion and, with Navayāna, "speaks through Gautama and politicizes the Buddha philosophy as he theologizes his own political views".